lrinkedewit/unit-11-auth-redo/README.md

 - [ ] Inside of `cookieController.setSSIDCookie`, create a cookie named 'ssid' with a value that is equal to the id of the user (mongoose creates an id for each user - you will need to implement a method to get the id of the user)

 ### Sessions
 - [ ] Create a session when a user creates an account.
+For now, each session will simply be a document in a Mongo database.
 A session has the following properties:
 ```
 cookieId: [String]
 ```